-The Kissmetrics data model is comprised of four components: people, traits, events, and properties.
+The Kissmetrics data model is comprised of three components: people, events, and properties.
 Understanding these concepts is vital to being able to analyze the data you are collecting.
 A person is our representation of a user visiting your site.
-A person has traits that describe them, and they can also perform events.
-Similar to how people are described by traits, events are described by properties.
+A person can perform events.
+And properties help describe both events and people.

 People are the visitors on your sites.
 A person in Kissmetrics represents the physical person behind the computer that came to view your blog, website or app.

-To understand how people are identified within Kissmetrics, take a look at Identities section.
+To understand how people are identified within Kissmetrics, take a look at here.

-Traits are additional bits of information describing your users.
-By using traits you are able to segment reports and dive deeper into your data.
+Properties are additional bits of information describing your users and their actions.
+By using properties you are able to segment reports and dive deeper into your data.

 When a link directing to your site is using UTM parameters

 The first page a user visited at the start of a session

 This is the device being used by the user